SabineEmden/learning-tracker/learning-logs/2025-weekly-checkins.md

 ### Shout-outs

 [Kedasha Kerr](https://itsthatlady.dev/) has a great [GitHub repo](https://github.com/LadyKerr/profilereadme) with a template for a GitHub profile README and links to additional resources.

+## Week 8: February 17, 2025 through February 23, 2025

+### Recap

+I only worked on the JavaScript course for The Odin Project and Project: Library on two out of five days, and only for about 40 minutes on each day.

+### Highs

+I decided to take weekends off from learning JavaScript.
+I feel this is a good choice and necessary for developing a sustainable schedule.

+### Lows

+I'm still struggling with finding a sustainable balance between productivity and self-care.

+### Shout-outs

+Ein guter Verlag has very helpful resources on self-care and mindfulness on their [blog](https://einguterplan.de/blog/) (in German).